Data-driven root-cause analysis for distributed system anomalies

-In this context, we present a semi-supervised tool for root-cause analysis in complex systems based on a data driven framework proposed for system-wide time-series anomaly detection in distributed complex system~\cite{LGJS16conf}, and using a spatiotemporal feature extraction scheme built on the concept of symbolic dynamics for discovering and representing causal interactions between the subsystems.
-The proposed tool aims to (i) capture multiple operational modes as nominal in complex CPSs, (ii) only use nominal data and artificially generated fault data to train the model without requiring true labeled anomaly data, and (iii) implement root-cause analysis in a semi-supervised way in a diversity of faults (e.g., one failed pattern, multiple failed patterns, one fault node, and multiple fault nodes).
-We present two approaches for root-cause analysis, namely the \textit{sequential state switching} ($S^3$, based on free energy concept of a Restricted Boltzmann Machine, RBM~\cite{HS06}) and \textit{artificial anomaly association} ($A^3$, a multi-label classification framework using deep neural networks, DNN).
-Synthetic data from cases with failed pattern(s) and faulty node are simulated to validate the proposed approaches, then compared with the vector autoregressive (VAR) model in terms of root-cause analysis performance.
+In this context, we present a semi-supervised tool for root-cause analysis in distributed CPSs based on a data driven framework proposed for system-wide anomaly detection in distributed complex system~\cite{liu2017bridge}, and using a spatiotemporal feature extraction scheme built on the concept of symbolic dynamics for discovering and representing causal interactions between the subsystems.
+The proposed tool aims to (i) capture multiple operating modes as nominal in complex CPSs, (ii) only use nominal data and artificially generated fault data to train the model without requiring true labeled anomalous data, and (iii) implement root-cause analysis in a semi-supervised way in a diversity of fault types (e.g., single fault and multiple faults).
+We present two approaches for root-cause analysis, namely the \textit{sequential state switching} ($S^3$, based on free energy concept of a Restricted Boltzmann Machine, RBM~\cite{HS06}) and \textit{artificial anomaly association} ($A^3$, a multi-class classification framework using deep neural networks, DNN).